 High blood pressure is one component of metabolic syndrome, a cluster of conditions including high blood sugar, excess abdominal fat, and abnormal cholesterol or triglyceride levels.

 Together, these factors significantly increase the risk of developing type 2 diabetes, heart disease, and stroke.
-People with metabolic syndrome are more prone to insulin resistance, which makes it difficult for the body to regulate blood sugar levels effectively.
+Individuals with metabolic syndrome are more susceptible to insulin resistance, which hinders the body’s ability to regulate blood sugar levels effectively.

 Who can get HBP?